moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/data_governance.md

 This governance model ensures that Talos are securely managed while providing controlled access to authorized users.

-## Data Governance by `config.yml`

-Data access can be governed based on individual users or user groups, allowing control over data visibility and interaction based on each group's role.
-The following sections outline the process of creating user groups in Talos.

 ## **Adding User Groups**

+Data access in Talos can be governed based on individual users or user groups, allowing control over data visibility and interaction based on each group's role.
 User groups can be defined in `config.yaml` to control API access.

 ```yaml
 auth: